Rodney Reed: Arrest and trial

 According to prosecutor Lisa Tanner, DNA evidence was taken from 15 suspects, including Stites' fiancé and individuals who allegedly confessed to or bragged about the killing.
 DNA testing eliminated everyone except Reed as the source of the semen.
-Police investigators could find no one who would attest to a relationship between Reed and Stites, including her mother and sister, and the defense brought forward no witnesses who could testify to the affair.
+Police investigators claimed that they could find no one who would attest to a relationship between Reed and Stites, including her mother and sister, and the defense brought forward no witnesses who could testify to the affair.
 Further, Stites' mother claimed that her daughter and her fiancé "looked happy and in love".
+However, in 2021 prosecutors disclosed that three co-workers of Stites had given statements to the police that Reed and Stites knew each other and appeared "close".
+This evidence was not presented at Reed's trial.
 The prosecution put forward the DNA evidence and speculated that Reed may have ambushed Stites at a railroad crossing or a stoplight on her way to work the morning of the murder.

+Reed's defense attempted to implicate either Fennell, whom they portrayed as a controlling and possessive partner and would later serve 10 years in prison for kidnapping and raping a woman in 2007, or David Lawhon, who had raped and murdered another woman, Mary Ann Ardlt, in Elgin ten days after Stites' murder.
+Several witnesses recalled that Lawhon had dated a woman they believed to be Stites in the past, although the prosecution suggested they had confused Stites with one of Lawhon's other girlfriends.
+Other witnesses claimed that Lawhon, after killing Ardlt, had bragged about killing Stites as well.
+Lawhon himself, serving a 50-year prison sentence for the Ardlt murder, refused to testify citing his right against self-incrimination.
+In rebuttal, the prosecution emphasized that both Fennell and Lawhon had been excluded by DNA testing.
+The defense also called Iris Lindley, a friend of Reed's parents, to establish the existence of a relationship between Reed and Stites.
+Lindley testified that in early 1996 a white woman with brown hair whose name was "either Stacey or Stephanie" had come looking for Reed and she had believed this woman was Reed's girlfriend.
+She pointed to a photo of Stites as looking similar to this woman.

 Reed was convicted on May 18, 1998, after a jury deliberation of six hours.
 Stites' family and friends were relieved by the conviction.
-Reed's family wept, because they were convinced that he was innocent.
+Reed's family wept because they were convinced that he was innocent.
 He was sentenced to death on May 28, 1998, after a deliberation of four hours.
 During sentencing, prosecutors pushed for the death penalty by arguing that Reed was likely to pose a danger in the future based on a history of similar previous charges.
 To bolster their case, the prosecution brought forward women Reed allegedly raped: Schlueter, a 12-year-old girl, the intellectually disabled woman, and a woman named Vivian Harbottle to testify against him in the penalty phase.
 The prosecution asserted that DNA found on them matched Reed.